Coconut Lemon Syrup Cake

 Brush or spoon over the hot syrup.
 It seems like a lot of syrup but this cake will absorb it all.

-When cool, dust with icing sugar and decorate with candied lime peel (optional).
+When cool, dust with icing sugar and decorate with candied citrus peel (optional).

-Tip: Substitute 2-3 limes for the lemons and for a for a tropical touch, add the pulp of three passionfruit to the cooled syrup, stir to combine, then spoon over the cake.
+For the Tropical Lime-Passionfruit Syrup : Substitute 2-3 limes (depending on their size) for the lemons and add the pulp of three passionfruit to the cooled syrup, stir to combine, then spoon over the cake.